Miguel Andújar Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.98 team ERA ranks 10th among all MLB pitching staffs.
+- The Brewers have the ninth-ranked team ERA across all league pitching staffs (3.97).

-- Brewers pitchers combine to give up 177 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).
+- The Brewers rank 22nd in baseball in home runs surrendered (178 total, 1.3 per game).

-- Woodruff (3-1 with a 2.70 ERA and 49 strikeouts in 40 2/3 innings pitched) makes the start for the Brewers, his eighth of the season.

-- His last time out was on Wednesday against the Chicago Cubs, when the righty tossed six innings, surrendering two earned runs while allowing two hits.
+- His most recent time out came on Saturday against the Philadelphia Phillies, when the righty threw six innings, surrendering one earned run while allowing two hits.

-- In seven games this season, the 30-year-old has a 2.70 ERA and 11 strikeouts per nine innings, while allowing a batting average of .167 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.